wyntau/dotfiles/README.md

 - [zsh_rc](#task-zsh_rc)
 - [tmux](#task-tmux)

-If you want to do all tasks, just run

-    ./install.sh all

-or do a specific task by run
+You can do a specific task by run

     ./install.sh <taskname1>[ <taskname2> <tasknameN> ...]